felippe-regazio/plume-css/developing.md

 }
 ```

-This kind of deeping prefixing will completly avoid conflicts when dealing with Plume.
+This kind of deep prefixing will completely avoid conflicts when dealing with Plume.
 Anyway, iff you set the `prefix` key to false, Plume wont be prefixed.

 # The Core Dir